0xtavian/axiom-wiki/Cheatsheet.md

 axiom-scp test.txt 'testy*':/path/to/file #  Copy test.txt to the same path on each fleet
 axiom-scp testy01:~/path/to/file output/test.txt # copy file from testy01:~/path/to/file to output/test.txt
 axiom-scp 'testy*':~/path/to/file 'output/$name.txt' # Copy a file from every instance in the testy fleet to a local folder.
-You must specify an output directory, $name is a required literal string and gets interpolated from the instance name.
+You must specify an output directory, $name is a required literal string and gets interpolated from the instance name. axiom-scp mytemplates/ 'buck*':/home/op/custom-templates # To copy a file or folder from the local file system to every instance, for example a folder of nuclei templates, simply specify the local path you wish to copy, the fleet prefix+asterisk wrapped in quotes followed by a colon and full path on the remote instance

 ```

 ---